openwebnet/openwebnet-android/README.md

 > work in progress!

+OpenWebNet Android client for My Home [BTicino](http://www.bticino.it/domotica-casa-connessa) and [Legrand](http://www.myopen-legrandgroup.com/) home automation system

-MyHome is the [BTicino](http://www.bticino.it/domotica-casa-connessa) and [Legrand](http://www.myopen-legrandgroup.com/) home domotic system that let you manage your house from remote devices through [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol.
+My Home is the BTicino and Legrand home domotic system that let you manage your house from smartphones through [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol.

+Manages:
+- Lighting
+- Automation
+- Temperature
+- any OpenWebNet frame/message
+- Ip Camera (MJPEG)

+Handle multiple gateway simultaneously with IP or Domain and password.

+It isn't mandatory, but it's highly recommended that you access your domotic system using a VPN connection.

+Database encrypted to increase security.

-This Android application is an unofficial free client under [Creative Commons](https://creativecommons.org/) license available on the Play Store.
+This Android application is an unofficial free and Open Source client under MIT license.

+*OpenWebNet is a BTicino registered trademark*

 ### Screenshots